dunstontc/learn-rust/notes/terms.md

     - A *tuple* is a general way of grouping together some number of other values with a variety of types into one compound type.
   - **tuple struct**
   - [**hashing function**](https://doc.rust-lang.org/book/second-edition/ch08-03-hash-maps.html#hashing-functions)
+  - **Monomorphization**
+    - *Monomorphization* is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.
+    - Rust uses *monomorphization* to implement *generics* in such a way that your code doesn’t run any slower using generic types than it would with concrete types.